 First up is the ever-flexible Butylated Hydroxyanisole (BHA).
 This waxy solid is used as a food additive, a preservative in cosmetics, rubber, petroleum products, and yes, surprise, surprise in animal feed.

-Funny how this “ingredient” as generally recognized as safe while it is reasonably anticipated to be a human carcinogen.
+Funny how this “ingredient” as generally recognised as safe while it is reasonably anticipated to be a human carcinogen.

 The pet food industry doesn’t stop there.
 Another popular “ingredient” is Ethoxyquin.
 It is used as a preservative in fish meal that is added to dog foods.
 It is not fit for human consumption and is a known cause of liver damage.